 NA The organization does not serve pregnant and/or parenting residents.

-Interpretation: “Parenting residents” refers to residents that bring their children with them to the treatment program.
-Organizations will be responsible for determining whether a child should be admitted to the treatment program.
+Interpretation: “Parenting residents” refers to residents that bring their children with them to the program.
+Organizations will be responsible for determining whether a child should be admitted to the program.